-Greenland Says It's 'Not For Sale,' After Reports That Trump Wants To Buy It
+Greenland Says It's 'Not For Sale' After Reports That Trump Wants To Buy It

-President Trump may have been joking about wanting to buy Greenland, if he said it, but officials there want him to know: the island isn't for sale.
+President Trump may have been joking about wanting to buy Greenland, if he said it, but officials there want him to know: The island isn't for sale.

-Aaja Chemnitz Larsen, a Greenlandic politician, told Here & Now she was "not surprised" by media reports that the U.S. president was interested in purchasing the massive, ice-covered island.
+Aaja Chemnitz Larsen, a Greenlandic politician, told Here & Now that she was "not surprised" by media reports that the U.S. president was interested in purchasing the massive, ice-covered island.

 "It sounds a little bit like a joke because Greenland is not for sale," she said.

-An autonomous Danish territory, the island straddles the Arctic and North Atlantic oceans, and bridges North America and Europe.
+An autonomous Danish territory, the island straddles the Arctic and North Atlantic oceans and bridges North America and Europe.

 Environment